This course provides an introduction to computer systems from a programmer's perspective.

 Grade of C or better in CS 262 (or CS 222) and in ECE 301, 303, 331, or 445.

 The required textbook for this class is Computer Systems: A Programmer's Perspective by Randal Bryant and David O'Hallaron (Prentice Hall, Second Edition).

 The grade for the course will be based on the following components:

 (iv) Final exam (25%)

 All exams are closed book.

-You are expected to abide by the University's honor code during the semester.
+You are expected to abide by the University's honor code and the CS Department's Honor Code and Academic Integrity Policies during the semester.
 Any violation of the honor code will result in an F for the class.

-All handouts and other course material will be available at the 367 home page.
+All handouts and other course material will be available on blackboard

-execute correctly on the Linux computers in the IT&E lab since that
+execute correctly on this IT&E system since that

 system will be used while grading your projects.